yijirong/iot/README.md

 DHT11, measure the humidity and temperatue of the environment.

 # Weekly report 1
-[2020-08-31] Took part in the first class and had a preliminary understanding of the main content of the IoT.
+[2020-08-31] Took part in the first class and had a preliminary understanding of the main content of this class.

-[2020-09-05] reviewed the syllabus and began to study the IEEE writing style.
+[2020-09-05] Reviewed the syllabus and began to study the IEEE writing style.

 # Weekly report 2
-[2020-09-07] Read the first and second chapter of book 'Internet of Things-From Research and Innovation to Market Deployment' and set up the Raspberry Pi.
+[2020-09-07] Read the first and second chapters of book 'Internet of Things-From Research and Innovation to Market Deployment' and set up the Raspberry Pi.

 # Weekly report 3
 [2020-09-14] Did the lab 2A (GPIO and serial communication) and read the third part of the book.

-[2020-09-15] Learned the basic knowledge about the iot and reviewed the second class.
+[2020-09-15] Learned the basic knowledge and reviewed the second class.

 [2020-09-16] Run some code on Raspberry Pi and continued to read the third part of the book.